dotnet/designs/accepted/single-file/design.md

 ##### Implementation

-The bundler should ideally be located close to the dotnet host, since their implementation is closely related.
+The bundler should ideally be located close to the core-host, since their implementation is closely related.
 Therefore, the bundler will be implemented in the `core-setup` repo.
-The `corehost` code is expected to move to the CoreCLR repo, at which point, the bundler should move with it.
 The bundler will be implemented in managed code.

 ##### Command Line Interface